TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 2/Micah 2.2.md

 ---

-And they covet fields, and seize them; and houses, and take them away: and they oppress a man and his house, even a man and his heritage.
+They covet fields, and seize them; and houses, and take them away: and they oppress a man and his house, even a man and his heritage.